chillers/netflix_and_chill/README.md

 User Stories (Story points)

 REQUIRED
 Able to login with Facebook and auto load basic profile info.
-(3)
-Show a “stack” of suggested users - based on proximity/movie preference
+(3)  w Show a “stack” of suggested users - based on proximity/movie preference
 	Able to swipe left to skip, right to “like” (3)
 	If “liked” show 3 random movies to mark as “interested” or “uninterested”
 When there is the second half of a mutual like, then notify both users (1)
 Able to view previous matches (1)
-	With profiles
+	- With profiles
-	With 3 movie “interested?” results
+	- With 3 movie “interested?” results
-	segues into chat
+	- Segues into chat
 Able to chat with matches (2)

 OPTIONAL